Dagorhir: Membership

-Dagorhir is open to the public, membership is free of charge (though larger events often have a nominal fee charged by the host to cover costs) and participation requires only a small start-up cost to obtain weapons and garb.
-Participants are generally members of chapters, called "realms," which are formally registered in order to be allowed the use of the Dagorhir name, or related designs and documents.
-Most groups will keep an armory of weapons for loaning to new members or guests.
-This is most common of larger groups, but often smaller groups will do it as well.
-Sometimes veteran members will give old, unused weapons to the new players.
+Dagorhir is open to the public, membership is free of charge (though larger events often have a nominal fee charged by the host to cover costs).
+Groups may keep an "armory" of appropriate weapons for loaning to new members and guests, but members are normally expected to purchase weapons, clothing, and optional armor.
+Participants are generally members of chapters, called "realms," which are formally licensed to use the Dagorhir name and related designs and documents.
+Participants are asked to sign and notarize a release form before joining a battle.

-As a project on the Dagorhir forums, people began counting and listing active Dagorhir members.
-At last count this list contained 1486 people with several large groups not reporting.
-Due to the nature of the chapters of Dagorhir, as well as the definitions of "active", this number cannot be completely accurate.
-It is usually required to have a release form signed and notarized before engaging in any activities.
+There is no list or estimate of the total number of Dagorhir members.
+An informal online effort to list members during the 2010s counted 1,486 people, with several realms not included.

 Major events

 The largest national (inter-realm) Dagorhir event is Ragnarok.
 Attendance at Ragnarok from 2008–14 has averaged about 1,500, with the record being 1,627 at Ragnarok XXIX in June 2014.
 Ragnarok XXIII in June 2008 had more than 1,400 attendees, with over 650 actually fighting at the height of the event.
 Ragnarok XXIV, which took place in June 2009, attracted nearly 1,600 attendees.
 From 2001–9 Ragnarok was held at Spring Valley Campground in Cambridge, Ohio.
 However, after Ragnarok XXIV, the site of the event changed to Cooper's Lake Campground in Slippery Rock, Pennsylvania.
 Attendance since Ragnarok XXIX has grown to around 2,000 participants.

 Groups across the nation hold events open to the public, and first-time fighters generally have their battle fee, if there is one, waived.
 While all local battles are open to any participant, there are battles such as a Crown War, that decide the "king" or "queen" of a realm.
 Then there are larger-scale regional events which typically draw over 100 fighters, as well as national events, of which Ragnarok remains the largest and longest running.
 In Fall 2006, the second major national event, named after the battle of Badon Hill, first took place in western Pennsylvania and drew over 350 attendees.
 Badon Hill now regularly has over 500 attendees, and the event was featured on an episode of the Discovery Channel's Wreckreation Nation.